harrisaar-noxtton/pear-cross-platform-template/README.md

 1. Pear utilizes Pear.worker.run, which relies on pipe technology.
 In contrast, react-native-bare-kit uses Worklet and RPC.
 This means the communication specifications differ slightly, including on the backend side.
 We’ve implemented some wrappers to unify the logic and create a consistent interface, but there’s room for improvement.

-2. Haven’t tested the peer release and staging yet, but it should probably work.
+2. Haven’t tested the Pear release and staging yet, but it should probably work.

 3. ... and more